-Kaunas City is the second largest town in Lithuania and the largest town of the Kaunas County with total population of 283 300 people in 2018.
+Kaunas City is the fourth largest town in the Baltics with population of 289 364 people in 2020.
+The number of citizens in Kaunas region is 385 787.
 Kaunas is located in the central part of Lithuania at the confluence of the two largest Lithuanian rivers – the Nemunas and the Neris, therefore the City has excellent opportunities for the development of water transport.
 Kaunas is located only 100 kilometres from the capital Vilnius and 212 kilometres from the Country’s major seaport Klaipeda.
 The city is also located at the crossroads of the country’s two major motorways: the A1 motorway Vilnius – Kaunas – Klaipeda is a connection between the capital city Vilnius and the ice-free Klaipeda Seaport.
 The Via Baltica (road E67) leading from Estonia via Latvia to Poland is integrated into the Trans-European motorway system, serving as a connection between Nordic countries and Central and Western Europe.

 Kaunas Airport is located in the central part of the country.
-Last year Kaunas Airport was visited by 1 011 000 passengers approximately.
+Last year Kaunas Airport was visited by 1 160 591 passengers approximately in 2019.
 The Airport provides direct flights to 24 destinations.
 The main destinations include cities of the United Kingdom, Ireland and Norway, also Denmark and the Netherlands.
 In the summer season you can also fly to Sicily, Spain, Greek islands, Cyprus.
-During the period of reconstruction of the Vilnius Airport runway (from 14 July till 17 August, 2017), Kaunas will be the capital of flights in Lithuania with the majority of flights being directed to this airport.
 A modern airport is assigned to the group of the smallest airports.
 Because of this, you can avoid stress and don’t have to wait in a long queue.
 If necessary, a polite staff is always ready to help you.
 You can reach airport both by car or by public transport.
 Kaunas Airport can be reached by buses from different cities of Lithuania and neighbour countries.

 Fastest growing airport in the Baltic States